|

 Brief Lives,

-counted (it is worthwhile, perhaps, to compile a quick catalog:
+counted.
+(To compile a quick catalog:

 Bacon’s aversion to neat’s leather, his strong beer, his snowstuffed

-goose . . .).
+goose . . .)
 Sprat

 himself returns repeatedly to the ideal (to be savagely mocked by